MissStrong/ICS34U_Quad_1_2020-2021/ICS3U/Days 14-16/Note 5 - [Optional] Text and Fonts in Pygame.md

 # Paints the background black
 screen.fill(black)

-# Stores the font "Helvetica" with font size 50
+# Stores the font "Helvetica" with font size 100
 '''
 The parameters of pygame.font.Font() are:
 - the ttf file of the font
 - the font size

-You can download the ttf file for any font by searching for it on Google.

-Drag the file into the "File" area (where main.py is).
 '''
 helvetica_font = pygame.font.Font('helvetica.ttf', 100)